AndileThabethe/multi-modal-image-retrieval/README.md

 # Multi Modal Retrieval System

-**NB: The system does take a while to boot up, go grab a coffee.
-This is due to a trade off bettween speed and accuracy.
-There is room to improve the system.**

 This project implements a multi-modal image retrieval system that takes a user query (in text describing an image) and returns the top-K matching images from a provided dataset.
 The system includes a user-friendly front-end where users can input their queries and see the